 The National Advisory Committee on Immunization (NACI) has recommended the Gardasil® vaccine for gay and bisexual men in Canada.
 Vaccination series requires a total of 3 shots over a period of about 6 months for full protection.
 While recommended for use, not all provinces have publicly funded Gardasil® and Gardasil® 9 for gay and bisexual men.

 Gardasil® is recommended and now publicly funded for gay and bisexual men in British Columbia under 27 at no cost.
-You can get vaccinated at most pharmacies and at all HIM Health Centres in the Lower Mainland.
-To find a HIM Health Centre, visit: http://checkhimout.ca/him-sexual-health-centre/.
+You can get vaccinated at all HIM Health Centres in the Lower Mainland, or at most pharmacies.
 If you are eligible for participation, no prescription is required.
-Gardasil® 9 is not currently publicly funded for gay and bisexual men in British Columbia, but is available at cost at most pharmacies.
+For guys 27 and over, Gardasil® is available for a fee.
+Gardasil® 9 is not currently publicly funded for gay and bisexual men in British Columbia, but is available for a fee at most pharmacies.

 Pharmacies, Cost & Payment

 The Gardasil® vaccine is also available at cost at most pharmacies in Canada, and may be covered through health insurance from your employer or school.
 Gardasil® may require a prescription.
 If you have an extended health plan which covers HPV vaccination for men, you will need a prescription from your doctor.
 Gardasil® 9 is slightly more expensive per dose than Gardasil®.
 Like Gardasil®, you will need a prescription from your doctor for extended health plan coverage.